samuelaugustowvw/Python-30-Days/README.md

 | 4 | [Currency Converter](./Level%202/currency_converter) | Converts between any supported currencies using a single base-currency rate table, with session history. |
 | 5 | [File Organizer](./Level%202/file_organizer) | Sorts files in a folder into subfolders by extension, with a preview and confirmation before moving. |

-**Concepts practiced in this level:** reading and writing files (`json`), the "load on start, save on every change" persistence pattern, CRUD operations, filesystem automation with `os` and `shutil`, `set` for tracking state, and data-driven logic with dictionaries.
 ---
 ## 🚀 How to Run
 Each project is a standalone script.
 Requires **Python 3.10+** (some projects use the `match` statement).